evansdoe/online_retail/README.md

 5. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Installation <a name="installation"></a>
-The Python libraries necessary to execute the codes in the Jupyter Notebook are as follows:
+The Python libraries necessary to execute the codes in the [Jupyter notebook](https://github.com/evansdoe/online_retail/blob/main/online_retail.ipynb) are as follows:
 * [Pandas](https://pandas.pydata.org/)
 * [Numpy](https://numpy.org/)